|Home||Introduction||1949||1950's||1960's||1970's||1980's||1990's||2000's||2010's||2020's||UNKNOWN Pub. Date||Database||About Me||Year by Year|

 each with 78 cards (1 thru 78 and 79 thru 156).
 1954 Topps Scoop

-cards are much smaller than traditional trading cards measuring 2 1/16"
+cards are smaller than traditional trading cards measuring 2 1/16"

 by 2 15/16". |

 Card fronts have a painted image of the subject (event) along with a box that carries a headline and date.
 Card backs look like a page from a newspaper.
 The top of the card has a newspaper name, date and location.
 The card number is inside a box on the left side top.
 Below the title is a headline about the subject (event).
 There is also a black and white image and a write-up that tells the story.
-Some cards originally came with a scratch-off area meant to hide the image.
-These cards are extremely rare and carry a premium price whenever found.
+Some cards originally came with a scratch-off area meant to hide the image which are difficult to find.

 Early American history and wars figure very prominently in this set.
 This set also focuses heavily on non-sports subjects, but it does contain several sports stars.
 Babe Ruth, Notre Dame's legendary Four Horsemen, Jesse Owens, Joe Louis, Bob Feller, and Ben Hogan are among the athletes included in the set.